shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 In this guide we introduce you the Elasticsearch(ES) implementation inside Shopware.

 Shopware uses two bundles for the ES implementation:

 1. ESIndexingBundle - Contains all components to index data from shopware to ES
-2. SearchBundleES   - Implementation of the SearchBundle over ES
+2. SearchBundleES   - Implementation of the SearchBundle using ES

+## Libraries

+We are using the official PHP low-level client for Elasticsearch [elasticsearch-php](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html) as well as the [ONGR](http://www.ongr.io/) Elasticsearch DSL library [ElasticsearchDSL](https://github.com/ongr-io/ElasticsearchDSL) that provides an objective query builder.

 ## Public API
 The following list contains all relevant events, interfaces and public api calls for elastic search: